What is SIBO?

-- Around 10% of people in the world have IBS which = 700 million 3
+- Around 10% of people in the world have IBS, which amounts to a total of 700 million 3

-- Around 60% of people with IBS have been found to have SIBO
+- Around 60% of people with IBS have been found to also have SIBO

-- Therefore, around 420 million people have SIBO in the world
+- Therefore, roughly around 420 million people are affected by SIBO

 Other Facts Which Help Explain SIBO & IBS

-- The symptoms and quality of life for each patient with either SIBO, IBS or both vary.
-While some people may experience mild symptoms, some may have symptoms that are moderately debilitating whereas others may have more severe cases of these disorders.
-Therefore, these diseases exist as a spectrum that is different for each individual.
+- The symptoms and quality of life for each patient with either SIBO, IBS or both can greatly vary.
+While some people may experience mild symptoms, others may experience severe and debilitating symptoms

 - About 1 in 3 sufferers are male, whereas the remaining 2 in 3 sufferers are female 4